An Ohio State tight end has been selected in the first two rounds of the NFL draft for the first time in 30 years.

 Drafted primarily for his receiving ability, Klare also took steps as a blocker at tight end this past season.
 His Pro Football Focus run-blocking grade jumped from 53.8 in 2024 to 71.6 in 2025.
 Ohio State used a heavier mix of 12 personnel with Klare and fellow tight end Will Kacmarek on the field than in years past.

-Klare is the sixth Buckeye selected in the 2026 draft, joining first-round selections Carnell Tate (No. 4 overall, Titans), Arvell Reese (No. 5, Giants), Sonny Styles (No. 7, Commanders) and Caleb Downs (No. 11 overall, Cowboys) and fellow second-round pick Kayden McDonald (No. 36 overall, Texans).
-Former Ohio State cornerback Davison Igbinosun was selected just one pick after Klare by the Buffalo Bills.
+Klare was the sixth Buckeye selected in the 2026 draft, joining first-round selections Carnell Tate (No. 4 overall, Titans), Arvell Reese (No. 5, Giants), Sonny Styles (No. 7, Commanders) and Caleb Downs (No. 11 overall, Cowboys) and fellow second-round pick Kayden McDonald (No. 36 overall, Texans).
+Former Ohio State cornerback Davison Igbinosun was selected just one pick after Klare by the Buffalo Bills, while Kacmarek was the eighth Buckeye selected in the first two days of the draft.